-This spacious ground floor apartment, forming part of the owner’s home and gallery is surrounded by beautiful countryside in the rural hamlet of Hawkshead Hill, just a 20 minute walk from Hawkshead and Tarn Hows, in the heart of the Lake District National Park.
+This comfortable ground floor apartment, forming part of the owner?s home and is surrounded by beautiful countryside in the rural hamlet of Hawkshead Hill, just a 20 minute walk from Hawkshead and Tarn Hows, in the heart of the Lake District National Park.

 Comfortably appointed throughout to provide lovely holiday accommodation, this apartment is ideal for couples and families who wish to enjoy this peaceful location, which is rich in wildlife, with exceptional views at every turn.